 It is also important to leave your apple muffins to cool down completely before trying to remove them from the tin.
 The baked apples will make the muffins quite fragile when still warm.

-Brown Sugar Cinnamon Streusel Topping for Muffins
+Brown Sugar Cinnamon Streusel Topping

 There are two ways to make a crumble topping for muffins: by hands or with a food processor.